cue-lang/cue/doc/ref/spec.md

 optionally followed by a value for the remaining elements.

 The length of a closed list is the number of elements it contains.
-The length of an open list is the its number of elements as a lower bound and an unlimited number of elements as its upper bound.
+The length of an open list is the number of elements as a lower bound and an unlimited number of elements as its upper bound.

 ```